MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/overview.md

 ---
-description: Learn about Storage Spaces in Windows and Windows Server and how it can help you take care of your data.
+description: Learn about Storage Spaces in Windows and Windows Server and how it can help you take care of your data and the four main ways to use Storage Spaces.
 title: Storage Spaces overview ms.author: jgerend
 manager: dougkim